tytydraco/yessleep/out/Trick_Or_Treat.md

 And it's all because of that stupid little girl...

 Okay, some backstory: I'm 16, my name is Carlos and I go to school outside my town of Blackthorne, Ohio.
 Meaning I have to take the bus there every day.
-And when I got home from school, a little girl was waiting for me.
+And when I got home from school, a little girl was waiting for me at the bus stop.

 She had bright orangey-red hair in two pigtails, glasses with red frames, and was completely covered in freckles all over.
 I can still picture her clearly.